21 Sep A2 motorcycle licence explained(Last Updated On: September 21, 2017)

 Max power to weight ratio is 0.20 kW/kg

 Max power restriction.
 Can not restrict bikes to less than half of the original power

-Disclaimer: This guide is intended to explain, in plain language, the motorcycle categories, specifically, the A2 category.
+This article is intended to explain, in plain language, the motorcycle licence categories, specifically, the A2 category.
 These regulations apply within the EU and the UK.
-For official information please look up your government’s website.
+For official information on what bikes are eligible for taking the tests please look up your government’s website.

 With the ever changing regulations regarding motorcycle licence categories it takes quite a bit of research to understand what you can and can not ride with your A2 licence.
 First, let’s go over the motorcycle licence categories.

 In today’s licence system a new rider can start their motorcycling career at the age of 16 with the AM licence: 50cc motorcycles (scooters) after passing theory and practical exams.
 At age 17 an option for proper motorcycles open up with the A1 licence.
 Anything up to 125cc and 15 bhp is allowed.